hashicorp/terraform-provider-azurerm/website/docs/r/service_fabric_cluster.html.markdown

 * `start_port` - (Required) The start of the Ephemeral Port Range on this Node Type.

 * `end_port` - (Required) The end of the Ephemeral Port Range on this Node Type.

+---

+A `upgrade description` block supports the following:

+* `force_restart` - (Optional) Indicates whether to restart the Service Fabric node even if only dynamic configurations have changed.

+* `health_check_retry_timeout` - (Optional) Specifies the duration, in "hh:mm:ss" string format, after which Service Fabric retries the health check if the previous health check fails.

+* `health_check_stable_duration` - (Optional) Specifies the duration, in "hh:mm:ss" string format, that Service Fabric waits in order to verify that the cluster is stable before it continues to the next upgrade domain or completes the upgrade.
+This wait duration prevents undetected changes of health right after the health check is performed.

+* `health_check_wait_duration` - (Optional) Specifies the duration, in "hh:mm:ss" string format, that Service Fabric waits before it performs the initial health check after it finishes the upgrade on the upgrade domain.

+* `upgrade_domain_timeout` - (Optional) Specifies the duration, in "hh:mm:ss" string format, that Service Fabric takes to upgrade a single upgrade domain.
+After this period, the upgrade fails.

+* `upgrade_replica_set_check_timeout` - (Optional) Specifies the duration, in "hh:mm:ss" string format, that Service Fabric waits for a replica set to reconfigure into a safe state, if it is not already in a safe state, before Service Fabric proceeds with the upgrade.

+* `upgrade_timeout` - (Optional) Specifies the duration, in "hh:mm:ss" string format, that Service Fabric takes for the entire upgrade.
+After this period, the upgrade fails.

+* `health_policy` - (Optional) A `health_policy` block as defined below

+* `delta_health_policy` - (Optional) A `delta_health_policy` block as defined below

+---

+A `health_policy` block supports the following:

+* `max_percent_unhealthy_applications` - (Optional) Specifies the maximum tolerated percentage of applications that can have aggregated health state of error.
+If the upgrade exceeds this percentage, the cluster is unhealthy.

+* `max_percent_unhealthy_nodes` - (Optional) Specifies the maximum tolerated percentage of nodes that can have aggregated health states of error.
+If an upgrade exceeds this percentage, the cluster is unhealthy.

+---

+A `delta_health_policy` block supports the following:

+* `max_percent_unhealthy_applications` - (Optional) Specifies the maximum tolerated percentage of delta unhealthy applications that can have aggregated health states of error.
+If the current unhealthy applications do not respect the percentage relative to the state at the beginning of the upgrade, the cluster is unhealthy.

+* `max_percent_unhealthy_nodes` - (Optional) Specifies the maximum tolerated percentage of delta unhealthy nodes that can have aggregated health states of error.
+If the current unhealthy nodes do not respect the percentage relative to the state at the beginning of the upgrade, the cluster is unhealthy.

+* `max_percent_upgrade_domain_delta_unhealthy_nodes` - (Optional) Specifies the maximum tolerated percentage of upgrade domain delta unhealthy nodes that can have aggregated health state of error.
+If there is any upgrade domain where the current unhealthy nodes do not respect the percentage relative to the state at the beginning of the upgrade, the cluster is unhealthy.

+* `application_delta_health_policy` - (Optional)  Specifies the  maximum percentage of unhealthy applications that are allowed per application type.
+Application types in this map are evaluated using specific percentages rather than the global MaxPercentUnhealthyApplications percentage.
+This is an `application_delta_health_policy` block as defined below.

+---

+A `application_delta_health_policy` block supports the following:

+* `application_type` - (Required) Application type to which the policy applies.
+Specified in format of "fabric:/myapplication"

+* `default_service_type_delta_health_policy` - (Optional) A `default_service_type_delta_health_policy` block as defined below

+* `service_type_delta_health_policy` - (Optional) Specifies the  maximum percentage of unhealthy services that are allowed per service type.
+Service types in this map are evaluated using specific percentages.
+This is a `service_type_delta_health_policy` block as defined below

+---

+A `default_service_type_delta_health_policy` block supports the following:

+* `max_percent_delta_unhealthy_services` - (Required) Specifies the maximum tolerated percentage of delta unhealthy services that can have aggregated health states of error.

+---

+A `service_type_delta_health_policy` block supports the following:

+* `service_type` - (Required) Service type to which the policy applies.
+Specified in format of "fabric:/myapplication/myservice"

+* `max_percent_delta_unhealthy_services` - (Required) Specifies the maximum tolerated percentage of delta unhealthy services that can have aggregated health states of error.

 ## Attributes Reference